 DSS strives to ensure access and services for students with disabilities.
 DSS provides disability-related accommodations for WSC students and visitors with disabilities as well as technical assistance, consultation and resource information for students, faculty, staff, campus visitors, and for College departments seeking to improve accessibility for individuals with disabilities.

 Disability Support Services (DSS) assists both students with disabilities, and faculty and staff working with students with disabilities by providing the following:

 · Provide academic support services through reasonable and appropriate accommodations for eligible students with documented disabilities; the accommodations are free of charge.

 · Refer eligible students with disabilities to academic support services, and encourage self-advocacy for students with disabilities.

 · Make referrals to outside agencies when appropriate.

 Disabilities are often identified as one of the following:

 How do students receive services with Disability Support Services?

 To receive services with the Disability Support Services:

-• A student must initiate contact with the DSS office to self-disclose his or her disability, Fill out the Application Packet (see below), and provide documentation of disability from a qualified professional.
+• Fill out the Application Packet and provide documentation of disability from a qualified professional.